ElektroNeo/Cpp-Programlar/README.md

-# Cpp-Programlar
+# C++ Programs
-Programlar belli bir sıraya göre sıralanmamıştır.
-Aşağıda programlarla ilgili açıklamalar verilmiştir.
+Programs are not ranked in a specific order.
+Below is a description of the programs.

-* 01 -> 1'den 1000000000'a kadar olan sayıların toplamı 1.
+* 01 -> The sum of the numbers from 1 to 1000000000.
-* 02 -> 1'den 1000000000'a kadar olan sayıların toplamı 2.
+* 02 -> Sum of numbers from 1 to 1000000000.
-* 03 -> Girilen herhangi bir sayının asal olup olmadığını kontrol eder.
+* 03 -> Checks if any number entered is prime.
-* 04 -> Girilen bir sayıya kadar olan asal sayıları bulur ve istenirse asal_sayi.txt dosyasına yazar.
+* 04 -> Finds prime numbers up to an entered number and writes to prime_numbers.txt if desired.